exakat/exakat/docs/src/Contribute.rst

 * Suggest new analysis, with examples of target code, and examples of good code
 * Suggest missing external services
 * Report installation or usage problems
+* Suggest missing :ref:`Strange Names For Methods <strange-names-for-methods>`
 * Suggest interesting Coding reference, like Object Calisthenics, PSR, East-Oriented Programming, etc.
+* Translate the documentation into other languages
 * Other ideas...